-Exclude medical contra-indications to rapid tranquilisation (RT), eg cardiac disease or respiratory disorders, and ensure facilities for basic CPR and flumazenil are available.
+Exclude medical contra-indications to RT (eg, cardiac disease or respiratory disorders) and ensure facilities for basic CPR and flumazenil are available.

 - Oral medication is preferred to parenteral drugs whenever possible.

-- NICE suggests lorazepam, olanzapine or haloperidol (if using haloperidol, consider anticholinergic).
+- NICE suggests lorazepam, olanzapine or haloperidol (if using haloperidol, consider an anticholinergic drug).